SofieRydmark/express-api-frontend/README.md

 # Project-express-api

-This is the frontend four technigo project express-api server:
+This is the frontend for technigo project express-api server:
 View it live: